it's a game

 As long as the media portrays IT as le eldorado to make easy money, you can be sure entry positions will still get flooded

 It will eventually happen, but not in 30 years or more.
 My job has this thing called responsibility, I program devices guarding human health.
-I will never trust fucking AI with that.
-Not in a milion years and I will gladly show it to everybody, how easy in fact it is to go for a MRI when you ate fucking cereal with iron and get a hole in your stomach that'll render you dead through sepsis.
+I will never trust fricking AI with that.
+Not in a milion years and I will gladly show it to everybody, how easy in fact it is to go for a MRI when you ate fricking cereal with iron and get a hole in your stomach that'll render you dead through sepsis.
 Fun, right, or swallowing an iron supplement before MRI.
 AI is reinforcement learning, it will forget at some point to check certain things, it how it works.

 Kek no.